kashew-developers/PuzzleSolver/README.md

     </tr>
     <tr>
         <th>Full description</th>
-        <td>Currently the puzzle only solves - GoFigure puzzle. <br /> In Future we would be adding various other puzzles like Sudoku, etc. <br /> This is an open source project, you can get its source code at [Kashew-developers/PuzzleSolver](https://github.com/kashew-developers/PuzzleSolver).</td>
+        <td>Currently the puzzle only solves - GoFigure and Sudoku puzzle. <br /> In Future we would be adding various other puzzles. <br /> This is an open source project, you can get its source code at [Kashew-developers/PuzzleSolver](https://github.com/kashew-developers/PuzzleSolver).</td>
     </tr>
 </table>